 Note: Interconnected energy storage will be treated as distributed generation and fall under Rule 21 interconnection requirements.
 Please refer to Rate Policy 11-01 for policy and requirements.
 To qualify for NEM, all storage must be charged with renewable energy on site.

 Rule and Regulation 21 sets forth the conditions and requirements for interconnecting customer-sited generation.
 Rate sheet 1-NM-1, Net Metering for Qualified Facilities applies when a customer generates electricity to offset their usage.
 SMUD may at its discretion require agreements for systems up to 1MW.
 Executed agreements are generally required for systems greater than 1MW.

 This application is not for Solar or Distributed Generation Projects.
 Please submit those projects through PowerClerk 2.

 If you would like more information or have questions or comments about rates, rules, and regulations contact: firstname.lastname@example.org.

 Under a Feed-In Tariff (FIT), utilities such as SMUD offer standard published rates and contract terms for the purchase of electricity made from renewable energy resources and combined heat-power installations.
 SMUD's Feed-In Tariff is for eligible renewable energy resources and qualifying combined heat and power installations up to 5 MW.

 Effective August 4, 2010, SMUD has suspended the acceptance of new feed-in-tariff applications.

-Thanks to everyone who has submitted proposals for SMUD’s Feed-In Tariff.
-SMUD has now received enough applications for both the “A” pool and “B” pool to fill our Feed-In Tariff queue.
+Thanks to everyone who submitted proposals for SMUD’s Feed-In Tariff.
+SMUD received enough applications for both the “A” pool and “B” pool to fill our Feed-In Tariff queue.
 Applications are no longer being accepted.